InsaneJetman/qbasic-stuff/README.md

-# classic-qbasic
+# Classic QBasic
-Classic QBasic Programs
+Microsoft QBasic came with some classic programs.